computerguy2030/vision/MY_FORK.md

 ## Torchvision
 ### WHY:
-I am createing this fork after some frustration with installing Pytorch while playing around with ML project DeOldify
+I am creating this fork after some frustration with installing Pytorch while playing around with Machine Learning (ML) project [DeOldify](https://github.com/jantic/DeOldify) which I highly recommend if you are interested in getting started in AI, Deep Learning and ML

 ### Requirements:
 * ROCm
 * Pytorch